geteduroam/letswifi-portal/INSTALL.md

 * Realms
 * Authentication settings

+>[!TIP]
-If you want to avoid the SimpleSAMLphp *Select your identity provider* screen when logging in, set the `idpList` setting in the provider to a list with one element, namely the EntityID of the IdP you want to use.
+> If you want to avoid the SimpleSAMLphp *Select your identity provider* screen when logging in, set the `idpList` setting in the provider to a list with one element,
+> namely the EntityID of the IdP you want to use.